Image of a teacher smiling at a student. In the background, there is a globe with the caption “World Teachers” Day'

 Flickr | Global Partnership for Education - GPE

-The Teaching Profession in Crisis
+The Teaching Profession In Crisis

 Despite the recognised importance of teachers to our societies, around the globe, teachers are struggling with low pay, high workload, poor work conditions, and a lack of voice in educational decision-making, which is undermining teacher recruitment and retention.